cescoffier/quarkus-langchain4j-workshop/docs/docs/step-06.md

 ## A bit of cleanup

 Let's start with a bit of cleanup.
-First, open the `src/main/resources/application.properties` file and remove the following configuration:
+==First, open the `src/main/resources/application.properties` file and remove the following configuration:==

 ```properties
 quarkus.langchain4j.easy-rag.path=src/main/resources/rag